minqi1/S2RAG/README.md

 ## Acknowledgements
-This project is a collaborative effort between the university and industry partners.
-Special thanks to all contributors and reviewers.
+This project is a collaborative effort between the university (Imperial College London) and industry partners (LightSpeed, Tencent).